m4xc4v413r4/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 * Remotely accessible USB device (uploading, deleting)
 * 2GB shared storage pre-configured (Default)
 * Can be used as a USB drive on any device (including Mac, Windows, TV, and 3D printers)
+* After 30 seconds the Pi automatically disconnects (unplugs) and reconencts the USB interface so your changes appear for your target device
 * Create ANYCUBIC WIFI.txt file based on the Raspberry Pi's configuration

 ### 3D Printer Support